-When the toe, immediately prior to a new CEI data sequence propagation cutover, already reflects a small deviation (i.e. a new CEI data sequence propagation cutover has occurred in the recent past), then the CS (Block IIR-M/IIF) and SS (GPS III/IIIF) shall introduce an additional deviation to the toe when a new CEI data sequence propagation is cutover for transmission.
+When the $t{oe}$ , immediately prior to a new CEI data sequence propagation cutover, already reflects a small deviation (i.e. a new CEI data sequence propagation cutover has occurred in the recent past), then the CS (Block IIR-M/IIF) and SS (GPS III/IIIF) shall introduce an additional deviation to the $t{oe}$ when a new CEI data sequence propagation is cutover for transmission.

+A change from the broadcast reference time immediately prior to cutover is used to indicate a change of values in the CEI data set.
 For CNAV data, the user may use the following example algorithm to detect the occurrence of a new CEI data sequence propagation cutover: